cyber-dojo/versioner/README.md

 The main [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo)
 bash script uses these environment variables.
-For example, if `cyberdojo/versioner:latest` is a tag for `cyberdojo/versioner:0.1.89`, and we bring up a cyber-dojo server:
+For example, suppose `cyberdojo/versioner:latest` is a tag for `cyberdojo/versioner:0.1.89`, and we bring up a cyber-dojo server:
 <pre>
 $ cyber-dojo up